ascholerChemeketa/cs160Reader/_sources/CSP/CSPNameTurtles/turtleProcedures.rst

       - Description
     * - backward
       - amount
-      - Moves the turtle backward by the specified amount
+      - Moves the turtle backward by the specified amount.
+If the pen is down, draws a line.
+        A move of 0 makes a dot if the pen is down.
     * - forward
       - amount
-      - Moves the turtle forward by the specified amount
+      - Moves the turtle forward by the specified amount.
+If the pen is down, draws a line.
+        A move of 0 makes a dot if the pen is down.
     * - goto
       - x, y
       - Moves the turtle to position x, y.
 Note you must put a comma between the